There are four different volley links that all serve a different purpose:

-You and your team have decided to use Volley for all your communication needs and you have created a space.
+You and your community, team, clients, or anyone else you need to communicate with have decided to use Volley for all your communication needs and you have created a space.
 Now all that’s missing is getting people into the space!

 To invite someone to a space, follow these steps:

-1) Select the space you want to invite them to, and then click the directory icon
+1) Select the space you want to invite them to, click the floating action button (big plus sign), and then click "Invite to space"

-3) Send the link to anyone you want to invite via text, email, DM, or however you would like.
+3) If sending the copied link, send the link to anyone you want to invite via text, email, DM, or however you would like.
 You will receive a notification once that person clicks the link and joins the space.